bigsens-iot/bigsens-service-gateway/PROTOCOL.md

 <a name="MESSAGE_REGISTER"></a>
 ### MESSAGE_REGISTER
-Add messages to the endpoint registry. `Root Service` will to use that information for messaging routing.
+Add messages to the endpoint registry. `Root Service` will to use that information for message routing.
 Other services can to discover messages associated with the target service.

 **Event payload:**